RhodiumToad/pllua-ng/README.md

 automatically updated (this happens when the portal is actually dropped).
 Cursor options are set on the statement object.

+Refcursor parameters and results are transparently converted to and from SPI cursor objects.

 :save on a statement is now a no-op - all statements seen by lua code have been passed through SPI_keepplan and are managed by Lua garbage collection.
 (It was never safe to do otherwise.)